 The El Paso District Attorney’s Office is currently hiring both experienced and entry level attorneys.

-We are seeking prosecutors with all levels of experience, from those who are recently licensed to those who have experience managing large felony dockets and have tried multiple murder cases to a verdict.
+We are seeking a public information attorney with experience handling public information request.
 The El Paso District Attorney’s Office offers competitive salaries and opportunities for advancement.

 Who we are:

-The El Paso District Attorney’s Office prosecutes cases in the fifth largest metropolitan area in Texas.
+The District Attorney’s Office of the 34th Judicial District (El Paso, Hudspeth, and Culberson counties) prosecutes cases in the fifth largest metropolitan area in Texas.
+According to the 2020 US Census, El Paso County, Texas had a population of 865,657.
 El Paso is located in a beautiful arid region with low humidity and an average of 297 days of sunshine every year.
 Despite having a low cost of living, El Paso offers the same entertainment opportunities as any other metropolitan area.
-Unlike many others, though, El Paso also offers tons of outdoor activities – year round biking, hiking and climbing, with ski slopes a short distance away.
+Unlike many others, though, El Paso also offers tons of outdoor activities, including year round biking, hiking, and climbing, with snow ski slopes approximately 140 miles away in Ruidoso, New Mexico.
+El Paso has an international airport, a Triple-A Baseball Team known as the Chihuahuas, and a horse race track called Sunland Park Race Track and Casino.
+El Paso is also home to the nationally recognized University of Texas at El Paso.
+Which boasts over 23,000 students.

-We are seeking attorneys who are focused on excellence, justice and career development.
-Being on the U.S. side of the largest international border metropolis in world, the EPDA’s office offers a truly unique prosecutorial experience.
-We are dedicated to training entry level attorneys, but also to providing a fast track to the highest level of prosecution for those who are enthusiastic and capable.
-The environment is extremely challenging, but for those whose goal is to become one of the best prosecutors in the country, this is the place for you!
+We are seeking attorneys who are focused on excellence, justice, and career development.
+Being on the U.S. side of the largest metropolis on any international border in world, our office offers a truly unique prosecutorial experience.
+We are dedicated to training entry level attorneys, but also to providing a fast track to the highest level of prosecution for those who are both enthusiastic and capable.
+The environment is extremely challenging; however, for those whose goal is to become one of the best and most well-rounded prosecutors in the country, this is the place for you!

 Job Description (please refer to the El Paso County website for full details)